cardillan/mindcode/doc/syntax/SYNTAX.markdown

    notation using 20 digits precision.
 3. If the value is between 10<sup>-38</sup> and 10<sup>38</sup>, the number is converted to exponential notation without using a decimal separator, using `float` precision (which will be used by Mindustry processor when reading the literal as well).
-A "loss of precision" warning is produced.
+If the conversion to float causes loss of precision, a warning is produced.
 4. If none of the above rules is applicable, the conversion isn't possible and compilation error is produced.

+[^1]: the rules are applied to the absolute value on the number being encoded.
+When the number is negative, a minus sign is then prepended to the encoded representation .

 This processing ensures that numbers within a reasonable range are encoded to use maximal available precision, without producing mlog representations that would be unreasonably long.